wcgordon1/yrx/src/content/directory/hubspot-reddit-marketing.md

     comments: 65
     description: "Also ranks on page 1, position 1 in Google Search Results.
 Even easier to rank as the first comment of this thread - 15 upvotes."
     searchQuery: "'CRM for Sales'"
+faqs:
+  - question: "Why Reddit instead of more ads?"
+    answer: "Reddit threads frequently outrank brand blogs for comparison & pricing queries, letting HubSpot control the narrative during the “research” stage."
+  - question: "Will this hurt our brand voice?"
+    answer: "No—content is pre-approved, posted from aged accounts, and follows subreddit rules to avoid looking spammy."
+  - question: "How fast will we see results?"
+    answer: "Page-one Reddit rankings often appear within **7–14 days**; measurable referral traffic inside 30 days."
+  - question: "How do you measure success?"
+    answer: "Reddit impressions, up-votes, SERP positions, referral sessions, and demo conversions—rolled into a weekly Looker Studio dashboard."
+  - question: "Is this compliant with Reddit policies?"
+    answer: "Yes.
+We disclose affiliations when required, avoid vote manipulation, and maintain healthy mod relationships."
+  - question: "What’s the investment?"
+    answer: "Starter (2 posts / wk), Scale (5 posts / wk + AMA), or Enterprise (competitive monitoring, dedicated karma farm)."
 ---